Current Research Studies

 Developing a Culturally-Sensitive Product with Senegalese

 Three in five Senegal rural farmers live below the poverty line with compromised food security.
-Instead of shipping nutrition supplements to the communities, along with our partner, Compatible Technology International, we will use community-based participatory research to develop a value-added peanut product with small holder farmers in Kaffrine, Senegal to address their economic and nutrition needs.
+Instead of shipping nutrition supplements to the communities, along with our partner, Bountifield, we will use community-based participatory research to develop a value-added peanut product with small holder farmers in Kaffrine, Senegal to address their economic and nutrition needs.

 Strengthening the MSU Farm to Campus Initiative